SCIENTILLA - SCIENTIfic coLLaborative Archive

 Hi Danielle, thank you for your interest.
 Scientilla cannot produce meaningful performance indicators until there is a network full of tidy data.
 At the moment we focus on creating an open system that allows everyone to share an "index" of their production so that this can be integrated with those of others.
 In Scientilla everyone can see what others share from other installations in terms of metadata.
 Moreover, thanks to the automatic comparison algorithm, everyone can also see which version of the publications are the most shared by other installations.
 Soon users will be even able to collect all the information on their computer and to export them using typical formats like BibTeX, RIS and others.
 Scientilla has been launched as an Open Source project on GitHub during July 2014 but is just from few weeks that we have reached a technical point were the system started to be really usable and is from just few days that we are currently promoting this solution so that, hopefully, the prospected P2P scientific network could become a reality as soon as possible.
 The list of the available peers is visible to anyone that would install the software thanks to an internal "World Network" section.
 At moment we do not even reach one hundred installations.
 We need the help of the scientific community to demonstrate how helpful could be this kind of network and to drive our efforts in directions that the same community will help us to understand.
 In the Scientilla team we believe that is often difficult to individuate information regarding the very own scientific production due to typing errors, omissions, duplicated nominatives and even potential lack of data.
 We think that if every authors and organizations would say "their word" about their publications we could completely clean the data from problems.
 Authors and organizations are are the best candidates to correct problems into their publications metadata.
 We have created an open and free system that allows to "clone and refine" publication metadata so that the "most used and probably best" versions can emerge from the entire information circulating into the Scientilla P2P network.

-Antonio De Luca – over 9 years ago
+Antonio De Luca – almost 10 years ago

 login to leave comment